-Catríona Cannon took on her present role as Deputy Librarian and Keeper of Collections in December 2014.
-Prior to this she was Associate Director, Collection Support from June 2011, having joined the Bodleian Libraries in January 2010 as Assistant Director, Collections and Resource Description.
+Catríona Cannon became Deputy Librarian and Keeper of Collections in December 2014.
+Before that she was Associate Director, from June 2011, having joined the Bodleian Libraries in January 2010 as Assistant Director.
 From 2005 to 2010 she was Head of Information Resources and Bibliographic Services Manager, Information Services and Systems at King's College London.
-She previously held posts at the University of the Arts London, University College Dublin, the National Gallery of Ireland and the Warburg Institute.
+She previously held posts in a variety of different higher education institutions in the UK and Ireland.

 Having graduated from Trinity College Dublin in French and Latin with First Class Honours in 1990, she went on to complete an MPhil in European Literature at the University of Oxford in 1992 and an MA in Library and Information Studies from University College London in 1995.
 She became a member of the Chartered Institute of Library and Information Professionals (CILIP) in 1997.